Home | News

 This is exactly the kind of challenge scientists face when using machine learning models.
 These models have the potential to make incredibly accurate predictions, but they often function as “black boxes” – meaning we don’t always understand why they make certain decisions.

 To understand these decisions, feature importance methods come into play.
-A recent paper, “A Guide to Feature Importance Methods for Scientific Inference,” developed by our MCML Junior Members Fiona Katharina Ewald, Ludwig Bothmann, Giuseppe Casalicchio, our PI Bernd Bischl, and collaborators Marvin N. Wright and Gunnar König, explores this issue in depth.
+A recent paper, “A Guide to Feature Importance Methods for Scientific Inference,” developed by our MCML Junior Members Fiona Katharina Ewald, Ludwig Bothmann, Giuseppe Casalicchio, our Director Bernd Bischl, and collaborators Marvin N. Wright and Gunnar König, explores this issue in depth.
 The goal of the paper is to provide a clear, structured guide to different feature importance methods to help researchers and practitioners choose the right technique when interpreting AI models.
 Understanding these methods is crucial, especially in fields like medicine.

 How To Measure Feature Importance